The Queen (2006 film): Historical accuracy

 Some aspects of the characters are known to be true to their real-life counterparts.
 According to Morgan, "cabbage" is an actual term of endearment Philip used for his wife (mon chou – "my cabbage" – is a standard affectionate nickname in French).

 Other elements represent characteristics associated with people depicted.
 The electric guitar seen behind Blair in his personal office is a reference to his past membership in the band Ugly Rumours while a student.
 The Newcastle United football jersey he wears to a family breakfast is a reference to his support of that team.
-The film also shows Alastair Campbell coining the term "The People's Princess", but in 2007 he revealed that it was Tony Blair who came up with it.
+The film also shows Alastair Campbell coining the term "The People's Princess" but, in 2007, he revealed that it was Tony Blair who came up with it.

 A notable inaccuracy is that Robin Janvrin is represented as the Queen's private secretary during the aftermath of Diana's death.
 In fact, that position was then occupied by Janvrin's predecessor, Sir Robert Fellowes; Janvrin was the deputy private secretary until 1999.
 However, the film is accurate in depicting Janvrin as the person who delivered the news of Diana's accident to the Queen at Balmoral during the night.
-The change may have been made to avoid confusing the audience by depicting the complicated family relationships involved— Fellowes was, in fact, also Diana's brother-in-law (by his marriage to her sister, Lady Jane Fellowes) and is a first cousin of Sarah, Duchess of York.
+The change may have been made to avoid confusing the audience by depicting the complicated family relationships involved— Fellowes was, in fact, also Diana's brother-in-law (by his marriage to her sister, Lady Jane Fellowes) and is a first cousin of Sarah Ferguson.